 Five of Ashgate’s 2010 books have received Outstanding Academic Title awards from Choice magazine this year.
 We’re thrilled!

-This week we’re profiling one of the five award-winning titles each day, and today’s book is David R. Green’s Pauper Capital: London and the Poor Law, 1790–1870.
+This week we’re highlighting one of the five award-winning titles each day, and today’s book is Models of Collaboration in Nineteenth-Century French Literature: Several Authors, One Pen, edited by Seth Whidden.

 What Choice said:

 ‘… distinguished by both its intense focus and its wide-ranging vision… Highly recommended.’